Nordstrom/artillery-plugin-influxdb/README.md

-# artillery-plugin-influxdb
+# artillery-Plugin-influxdb
 Plugin for Artillery.IO that records response data into InfluxDB.

 To use:

 1. `npm install -g artillery`
-2. `npm install artillery-plugin-influxdb`
+2. `npm install artillery-Plugin-influxdb`
-3. Add `influxdb` plugin config to your "`hello.json`" Artillery script
+3. Add `influxdb` Plugin config to your "`hello.json`" Artillery script

     ```json
     {